alexpreynolds/efficiency-test/README.md

-# efficiency-test
+# starch-efficiency

-These scripts can be used to test the relative efficiency of ``starch --bzip2`` and ``--gzip`` options on randomly generated BED3, Bedgraph, and composite (BED3 + Bedgraph) data at scales of 1K to 1M elements, at 10-fold increments.
+These scripts can be used to test the relative efficiency of BEDOPS v2.4.12 ``starch --bzip2`` and ``--gzip`` options on randomly generated BED3, Bedgraph, and composite (BED3 + Bedgraph) data at scales of 1K to 1M elements, at 10-fold increments.
 Other element sizes and increments can be tested by the end user with appropriate tweaks of the ``makefile``.

 ## Requirements